bdeckard92/dupUT/02-Lesson-Plans/23-Project-3/README.md

 ## Overview

-In this module, students will begin work on the final group project of the boot camp, which is to build a full-stack MERN app.
-You will assume the role of "scrummaster" and hold scrum meetings with each group during each virtual class.
+In this module, students will begin working on the final group project of the boot camp, which is to build a full-stack MERN app.
+During the virtual classes, you will assume the role of "scrummaster" and hold scrum meetings with each group.

 ## Virtual Classes